Higurashi When They Cry: Live-action

-Live-action series

 A live-action television series adaptation directed by Tōru Ōtsuka and starring Yu Inaba as Keiichi premiered in Japan on May 20, 2016 on cable channel BS SKY PerfecTV!.
 The cast includes the members of NGT48.
 A four-episode sequel premiered on November 25, 2016.

+A stage play titled Higurashi no Naku Koro ni -Ryū/Mei-, directed Ito Masami in co-operation with 07th Expansion and Shingekidan Yumemei Classics, was performed in 2019 between July 24 and July 28.
+Notable cast members include Maho Sugita who played the role of Rena.

 Music

 Unlike visual novels created by established companies, 07th Expansion did not create the music found in the Higurashi games.
 The music for the question arcs consists of license free songs found on the Internet while the music for the answer arcs was provided by dōjin music artists that were fans of Higurashi.
 Later, a CD album called Thanks/you was released by the dōjin music artist, Dai; many of his tracks were used in the answer arcs.
 Fans initially referred to this album as the official soundtrack.
 However, the actual official soundtrack has since been released for the series, featuring a majority of the songs featured in the answer arcs.
 This two-disc set is, to date, the most complete collection of songs from the games.